-Or, even worse, they suffer from accusations of "not trying hard enough", "not paying attention", or they are simply labeled as "lazy".
+Every day, children having difficulty in school are being misdiagnosed and improperly labeled as learning disabled, dyslexic, ADD/ADHD, or ASD.
+Worse, they are accused of "not trying hard enough", "not paying attention", or often enough they are simply labeled as "lazy".

-Children with visual skills deficits typically do not respond well when the intervention is reading or educational tutoring, occupational therapy, and/or treament for ADD or ADHD, because the underlying problem is not being addressed.
-This increases the family's frustration with the situation as educators and health care providers continue to offer programs which result in little or no progress.
+When visual skills deficits are present, children typically do not respond well to interventions such as reading or educational tutoring, occupational therapy, and/or treatment for ADD or ADHD, because the underlying problem is not being addressed.
+This increases the family's frustration with the situation as educators and health care providers continue to offer programs that result in little or no progress.

 Well-developed visual skills involving efficient and accurate eye movements, rapid and effortless eye focusing, and optimal binocular teaming between the two eyes are all critical for efficient learning and ultimately, academic success.